Jethro (comedian)

 Geoffrey McIntyre Rowe (8 March 1948 – 14 December 2021), known by his stage name Jethro, was a British stand-up comedian and singer from Cornwall.

 Early life

 Rowe was born in St Buryan, Cornwall, on 8 March 1948, the son of a farmer.
-After leaving school, he apprenticed as a carpenter and worked in the Levant tin mine.
+After leaving school, he apprenticed as a carpenter and worked in a tin mine near Trewellard.
 His father, Hugh, founded the St Buryan Male Voice Choir, and Jethro made his first stage appearances with the St Just District Operatic Society in St Just as a bass singer.

 Career

 Rowe started touring pubs and clubs in Cornwall, singing traditional songs.
 One night, he ran out of voice and could not sing any more, so he told a joke instead.
 It was well received, and so he began developing his comedy act.
 His gags included misogyny, bodily functions, and jokes about genitalia, which always went down well in the working men's clubs and stag parties.
 This changed little when he started theatre tours, with fellow comedian Dawn French describing him as "gloriously un-PC".